 def evaluate_agent_access(agent_id, resource, action, context): risk_score = calculate_risk( agent_behavior=context['recent_actions'], resource_sensitivity=resource.classification, time_of_day=context['timestamp'], location=context['source_ip'] ) if risk_score > THRESHOLD: require_additional_approval() return policy_engine.decide(agent_id, resource, action, risk_score)

-> "The biggest security risk with AI agents isn't what they're designed to do.
-It's what they're allowed to do when compromised." , Enterprise Security Architect, Fortune 500 Financial Services
+> "The biggest security risk with AI agents is not what they are designed to do.
+It is what they are allowed to do when compromised."
+(Enterprise Security Architect, Fortune 500 Financial Services)

 Modern security platforms build baseline behavior profiles for each AI agent, tracking:

 When agent behavior deviates from the baseline, automated alerts trigger investigation workflows.
-Machine learning models can distinguish between legitimate adaptation and malicious activity.
+Behavioral models can distinguish between legitimate task expansion and machine insider risk — an agent operating within its credentials but outside its intended purpose.

 Security Information and Event Management (SIEM) and Security Orchestration, Automation, and Response (SOAR) platforms aggregate and correlate agent activity across the enterprise.